r-papso/data-structures/README.md

 # DataStructures

 Implementation of advanced data structures.
 Project contains K-d tree, AVL tree, HashSet and ExtendibleHashing structures.
-It has been created as a part of course [Algorithms and Data structures 2 (5II215)](https://vzdelavanie.uniza.sk/vzdelavanie/planinfo.php?kod=275016&lng=en) taught at Faculty of Management Science and Informatics, University of Žilina.
+The project has been created as a part of course [Algorithms and Data structures 2 (5II215)](https://vzdelavanie.uniza.sk/vzdelavanie/planinfo.php?kod=275016&lng=en) taught at Faculty of Management Science and Informatics, University of Žilina.

 ## Structures

-Class library project containing implementation of aforementioned data structures.
+Class library containing implementation of aforementioned data structures.
 Individual structures can be obtained from this library through [StructureFactory](./Structures/StructureFactory.cs) class.

     using Structures;